dexterstacey/one-click-hugo-cms/site/content/post/programme-lead-job-strategy-and-networking-reframe.md

 ---
 title: Programme Lead Job - Strategy and Networking (Reframe)
 date: 2022-04-20T12:52:31.333Z
-description: Cohere is seeking to recruit a Programme Lead to take a lead in strategy and networking - more specifically to oversee the growth and development of the platform www.reframe.network.
+description: Cohere is seeking to recruit a Programme Lead to oversee the growth and development of the platform www.reframe.network.
 image: img/reframe-copy.jpg
 ---
 **About us**\